NinaHahne/petition-stop-headwind/README.md

 # Petition - Stop Headwind
-authenticated petition website built with handlebars
+Authenticated petition website built with handlebars

 sign the petition for a world without headwind on bike lanes: https://stopheadwind.herokuapp.com/